FredericGariepy/LighthouseLabs/PKM/W2/D2/Security Categorization Case Study.md

 *Availability* : Availability of system assets is needed for operations.
 Downtime on servers, developer computers, network, environment would disrupt business activities, development processes.
 Assuming measures in place, such as back-ups, enviroment set-up documentation, available hardware, Loss of Availability could be remidiated, but disruptions may last and negatively effect organization operations.

+### task 4
+-> Create the SILs based on the SC equation results.
+Hey but wait, How to calculate SILs from SC?
+> 1. Identify the SC equation for each type of information asset.
+>
+> 2. Evaluate the highest impact category (confidentiality, integrity, or availability) from the SC equation.
+>
+> 3. Assign the SIL based on the highest impact identified:
+>
+> e.g.
+>
+> High (H) if any impact category is high.
+Moderate (M) if all impacts are moderate and no high impacts.
+Low (L) if all impacts are low.
+>
+> SIL reflects the most significant potential impact of a compromise on C,I,A for each type of information asset.

+#### Intellectual Property SIL = High
+IP is HVA.
+Therefore, confidentiality of IP is high.
+> SC IP = {(confidentiality, high), (integrity, low), (availability, low)}

+#### Privacy, Medical, Financial Data SIL = Moderate
+Exact Data type contained about clients and employees in unconfirmed, liekly PII and financial informaiton, possibly client medical data type.
+Confidentiality is moderate as it is unknown, and could potentially be secured with hashing, data segregation, or other security controls.
+> SC for Data type: Privacy, Medical, Financial  = {(confidentiality, moderate), (integrity, low), (availability, low)}#

+#### Security management Data SIL - High
+Security management confidentiality is high as it can be leveraged to impact HVA's confidentiality.
+> SC for Security management = {(confidentiality, high), (integrity, low), (availability, low)}

+#### System Data SIL - moderate
+System Integrity and Availability are moderate, as they both impact organization operations and can reasonably be assumed to have remediation strageies.
+> SC for Systems: {(confidentiality, low), (integrity, moderate), (availability, moderate)}